Mind MGMT The Psychic Espionage Board Game Review

 How to Play

 The player acting as Mind MGMT is looking to move around, avoiding the capture of the rogue agents.
-They need to make a bee-line for their target recruits, but also avoid the gaze of the agents.
+They need to make a beeline for their target recruits, but also avoid the gaze of the agents.
 Initially, this will seem simple, and the advantage will appear to side with them.
-But as the rouge agents reveal their powers, you will quickly see how clever this game is.
+But as the rogue agents reveal their powers, you will quickly see how clever this game is.

-The rogue agents can on a later turn, move to any location with a footprint and ask the Mind MGMT player to declare at what exact time they were there.
+The rogue agents can, on a later turn, move to any location with a footprint and ask the Mind MGMT player to declare at what exact time they were there.
 Very handy if it was recent!
 The agents also have their own unique powers to help build up the picture of where the Mind MGMT has been.
 One character can ask if the Mind MGMT is in any two orthogonally adjacent spaces at that point.
 The rogue agents can also use their mental note tokens to keep track of the information they gather.
 It's starting to sound like the game favours them now, isn't it?

-Well never fear.
+Well, never fear.
 The player playing as the Mind MGMT still has a few tricks up their sleeve.
-They can move onto one of the two temple locations and move diagonally in either direction, or use their mind slip token to jump two spaces either orthogonally or diagonally, depending on which character they chose during set up.
+They can move onto one of the two temple locations and move diagonally in either direction, or use their mind slip token to jump two spaces either orthogonally or diagonally, depending on which character they chose during setup.
 This is not known by the rogue agent.
-However they will know when you use it.
-The mind MGMT player must discard their mind slip token when it is used, to show the power has been activated.
+However, they will know when you use it.
+The Mind MGMT player must discard their mind slip token when it is used to show the power has been activated.
 But all this will tell the rogue agents is that the Mind MGMT character is now two spaces away from their last location in either direction.
 And remember, their last location may not be known.
 Although the Mind Slip is often used when the rogue agents are about to pounce!

 It's starting to slip back in favour of the Mind MGMT player now!
 Well, this is exactly how this game works.
 You will play games that sometimes seem to favour the agents, and other times the Mind MGMT.
 Perhaps this is down to luck.
 Sometimes this is skill.
-Perhaps this is the players strategy.
+Perhaps this is the player's strategy.
 Either way, the best bit of this game is about to come.
 Prepare yourself.

 Are you prepared?
 OK, read on.

 After each game, the losing team can open a secret wallet filled with goodies.
-There are 14 of these packages.
-Seven designed for each team.
-You can open one per loss.
-In order.
+There are 14 of these packages, seven designed for each team.
+You can open one per loss, in order.
 Each time, you will be presented with a mini comic and some cool new rules and components that will help the team that previously lost in their next game.
-In subsequent games when they are all open, you can add these in as you see fit, to try and create the perfect game for you.
-Balanced based on who is playing.
+In subsequent games, when they are all open, you can add these in as you see fit to try and create the perfect game for you, balanced based on who is playing.
 You can set the rules and components as best for you and how you enjoy playing.
 But as you open them game by game, it is a thing of pure joy!
-I don't want to spoil this so I wont say or show much more, but it brings you back for game after game.
+I don't want to spoil this, so I won't say or show much more, but it brings you back for game after game.